openroot258/openroot258/README.md

-Testing Control Specialist at Palawan Group of Companies Web Developer at AreaScouts
+## Testing Control Specialist at Palawan Group of Companies
+## Ruby on Rails Developer at AreaScouts